tblobaum/dnode-session/README.markdown

     .listen(app);
 ````

-2. Run some dnode, and have acess to the same session that your client has access to in express
+Run some dnode, and have acess to the same session that your client has access to in express
-3. Example - this is how you do it with mongoose-auth

 Example
 -------